rahulanugu/SC/web-application_docs/Frontend/Frontend Documentation.md

 Route:landing/partnerships

-**Description**- In this component details of all the partners are given.
-There’s also a button to become a partner.
+**Description**- In this component details of all the partners are given in the form of a carousel.
+It includes a button to become a partner.

   ![alt_text](../Images/Frontend_images/image11.png "image_tooltip")